 Dana Press Books

 to the new Dana Press.
-After four years in hiatus, the Press returns with the
+After four years in hiatus, the Press returned in 2014 with an annual publication of the Cerebrum Anthology and an occasional in-house special project.

 You’ve Got Some Explaining to Do, written by Jane Nevins, is a “must read” for